 Since 2014 Jozsef works within the fascinating world of tunneling.
 He joined the Unit of Geophysics at Amberg Technologies AG.
 Amberg Technologies offers cutting edge technologies and solutions in the areas of Tunneling and Rail.

-He performs as service engineer of the high-end system Tunnel seismic predictor TSP.
+He performs as application engineer of the high-end system Tunnel seismic predictor TSP.
 This unique technology, with more than 20 years of development, allows 3D geological predictions ahead of the tunnel face during tunneling activities.
 The TSP system is currently used in several countries around the world.
-Jozsef supports the activities of the Unit of Geophysics as application engineer and Sales & Marketing, particularly in Latinoamerica.
+Since 2017 Jozsef is Regional Manager of the Undergroud Unit (Tunnel Surveying & Tunnel Seismics).